Skip to main content

 • <host> — DNS or IP address of the log storage and analysis system;

-• <port> — port to connect to a log storage and analysis system;
+• <port> — port to connect to the log storage and analysis system;

-• optional: <username> — the user name of the log storage and analysis system;
+• optional: <username> — user name of the log storage and analysis system;

-• optional: <password> — password of the user of the log storage and analysis system;
+• optional: < password > — user password of the log storage and analysis system;

 • optional: <ca_certificate> — certificate from a private certificate authority (CA).
 If a Let's Encrypt certificate is used for the connection, this parameter does not need to be filled in.

-2. Apply the manifest and create a Secret object in the namespace kube-system:
+2. Apply the manifest and create a Secret object in the kube-system namespace:

 kubectl apply -f <secret.yaml> --namespace=kube-system

-Specify <secret.yaml> — name of the yaml file with the manifest for creating a new Secret object.
+Specify <secret.yaml> is the name of the yaml file with the manifest to create a new Secret object.

 3. Check that the Secret object has been created: